Western Kentucky vs. Florida International NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- Western Kentucky has combined with its opponents to put up more than 77 points just two times this season.
+- Western Kentucky has combined with its opponents to score more than 77 points only two times this year.

-- Florida International and its opponents have combined to score more than 77 points in two games this season.
+- Saturday's total is 8.4 points higher than the combined 68.6 PPG average of the two teams.

-- The two teams combine to score 68.6 points per game, 8.4 less than the over/under in this contest.
+- These two squads combine to surrender 72.1 points per game, 4.9 fewer than this contest's over/under.

-- The 72.1 combined points per game that these two squads have allowed this season are 4.9 fewer than the 77 over/under in this contest.

-- The Hilltoppers and their opponents score an average of 63.8 points per game, 13.2 fewer than Saturday's total.
+- Hilltoppers games have an average total of 63.8 points this season, 13.2 fewer than Saturday's over/under.

-- The 55.5 PPG average total in Panthers games this season is 21.5 points fewer than this game's over/under.
+- In 2021, games involving the Panthers have averaged a total of 55.5 points, 21.5 fewer than this game's set over/under.

 Western Kentucky Stats and Trends

-- Western Kentucky's games this year have hit the over on four of five set point totals (80%).
+- Western Kentucky's games this year have eclipsed the over/under four times in five opportunities (80%).

 - Western Kentucky is 1-1 against the spread and 2-1 overall in games when it records more than 36.8 points.